Gun Violence: New Guns or New Gun Control?

 –Lynyrd Skynyrd, Saturday Night Special

-We do not need to wait that long.
-Although many people, even Republicans, thought the NRA stance was unhelpful, disgusting, disastrous, and a thirty-round magazine of crazy, plenty of support remains for NRA-type arguments, especially in districts controlled by House Republicans.
+We did not need to wait that long.
+Although many people, even Republicans, thought the NRA stance was unhelpful, disgusting, disastrous, and a thirty-round magazine of crazy, plenty of support remained for NRA-type arguments, especially in districts controlled by House Republicans.
 This was something I already noted before the NRA announcement, that not a single sitting House Republican had announced any change in position.
 The rhetoric from many places, including my own Republican representatives, had hardly budged (see Semi-Automatic Anthropology).
 Truthfully, for most of these representatives there is hardly any political gain from supporting even the mildest gun control regulations, and substantial backlash risk for not holding the line.

 The math is simple: barring additional events, we will not be getting any national gun control legislation, of even the mildest variety.
 The legislation will die.
 As Gail Collins aptly describes, it is “hard to imagine any reform getting past the great, gaping maw that is the House of Representatives” (Wish You a Gun-Free Christmas).
 There will probably be some local and state-level legislative measures introduced, and there are hopeful signs of interest and participation in weapon buybacks.
 Of course local and state-level gun control measures are notoriously ineffective; current buyback programs are voluntary and underfunded.
 Still, if these local and state-level measures result in a coherent regulatory framework across a geographic region, there is some possibility that local controls could be effective.

-I wrote Semi-Automatic Anthropology as an attempt to focus on those immediate issues, the fact that for the first time in many years it appeared some gun control legislation could be accomplished.
-At that time, many people were falling into an “it’s all so complicated” routine, which in many cases inadvertently echoed right-wing talking points.
-I was not so much worried about appropriation–would that something like Daniel Lende’s No Easy Answers be more appropriated–but how our own tendency as anthropologists to emphasize holism, complexity, long-term causes was in this case contributing to the NRA narrative.
+I wrote Semi-Automatic Anthropology as an attempt to focus on those immediate issues.
+For the first time in many years it appeared some gun control legislation could be accomplished.
+At that time, some anthropologists were falling into an “it’s all so complicated” routine, which in many cases inadvertently echoed right-wing talking points.
+I was not so much worried about appropriation–would that something like Daniel Lende’s No Easy Answers be more appropriated–but how our own tendency as anthropologists to emphasize holism, complexity, and long-term causes was in this case contributing to the NRA narrative.
 At a time when even conservative columnist David Brooks said “I should say I like the idea of buying back guns and melting them down” (The Newtown Aftermath), and many people were interested in the Australian experience with a semi-automatic weapons buyback, I tried to do the math for how much it would really cost.
-And although I would readily concede that spending $50 billion for a semi-automatic weapons buyback is “hilariously optimistic” (a Twitter-feed accusation), the point was to try and push for the best deal possible.
+And although I would readily concede that spending $50 billion for a semi-automatic weapons buyback is “hilariously optimistic” (a Twitter accusation), the point was to try and push for the best deal possible.
 Fifty billion happened to be the same amount as the fiscal-stiff stimulus proposal, and considering that the NRA arm-the-schools proposal would cost at a bare minimum $4.1 billion annually, this one-time expense which would surely result in long-term savings, should hardly be considered impossible.
 Plus, between Newtown and the Fiscal Cliff, we needed something optimistic.

 It seemed a potentially powerful political moment, a time to concentrate anthropological energies on issues that touched those classic anthropology concerns: human nature, good, evil, society, culture, history.
 The political math was always daunting.
 There may be some hope that at least for some people the framing of this issue has shifted, such that we can be hopeful for change in the medium-term, or as the Pew Research Center reports, After Newtown, Modest Change in Opinion about Gun Control.
 The flurry of commentary reveals other tactics available, like pushing for gun company divestment, restricting gun advertisements, requiring gun insurance, or taxing guns.
-But in the short term, I plan to stop commenting on FaceBook posts or other activities that seemed warranted during the brief moment when an immediate focus on gun control seemed like it might pay off.
+But in the short term, I plan to stop commenting on Facebook posts or other activities that seemed warranted during the brief moment when an immediate focus on gun control seemed like it might pay off.

 An Unfinished Conversation on Gun Violence and Anthropology